"

 5 Compound Meters

-Now that you are familiar with beats and divisions within simple meters, we will learn about the role they play within compound meters.
+Now that you are familiar with beats and meters within simple meters, we will explore the role they play in compound meters.

-In Chapter 1, we learned that a dot after a note adds half the value of the note.
+In Chapter 1, we learned that a dot after a note adds half the note’s value (Example 5.1.1).

 Example 5.1.1.
 Dotted notes

 In Chapter 2, we learned that any note can equal one beat.
-If the note does not have a dot, it evenly divides into two; if the note is dotted, it equally divides into three.
+If the note is not dotted, it divides evenly into two parts; if the note is dotted, it divides equally into three parts (Example 5.1.2).

 Example 5.1.2.
 Divisions

-In Chapter 3, we learned about simple meters: where the beat is a note without a dot and the beat divides evenly into two.
-In this chapter, we learn about compound meters, where the beat is a dotted note and the beat divides equally into three.
+In Chapter 3, we learned about simple meters: where the beat is a note without a dot, and the beat divides evenly into two.
+In this chapter, we learn about compound meters, where the beat is a dotted note that divides equally into three.

-Just as with simple meters, not all beats are created equal, and beats that fall on the first beat are stronger than the others.
+Just like with simple meters, not all beats are equal, and beats that fall on the first beat are stronger than the others (Example 5.1.3).

 Example 5.1.3.
 Weighted beats